Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Battra is seen in both a larval stage and a moth stage.
 He is black and red, with red eyes and horns.
 Battra can fly at great speed, shoot energy pulses from his horn, as well as use a stinger-like appendage on his tail.

-Known as Godzilla Junior, Baby Godzilla, or Little Godzilla, depending on the film, Junior is another Godzilla monster adopted by Godzilla.
+Known as Godzilla Junior, Baby Godzilla, or Little Godzilla, Junior is another Godzilla monster adopted by Godzilla, depending on the film.
 He is thought to be the offspring of a Godzillasaurus and is found by humans in a Rodan nest.

 Godzilla Junior is initially raised with humans but eventually ends up with Godzilla.
 Throughout the three films he’s featured in, we see Godzilla Junior grow from the height of a human to another fully formed Godzilla, although he is much friendlier toward humans than his father.